 Many exercisers are plagued by gastrointestinal (GI) distress when they run or otherwise work out at moderate-to-high intensity, with symptoms such as bloating, gas, diarrhea, or abdominal pain.
 By some estimates, GI problems interfere with exercise performance or recovery in some 30 to 50 percent of endurance athletes—and as many as 90 percent of ultramarathoners.

-One proposed dietary culprit behind the phenomenon is a class of carbohydrates given the acronym FODMAP, which refers to “fermentable oligosaccharides, disaccharides, monosaccharides, and polyols.”
+One proposed dietary culprit behind the phenomenon is a class of carbohydrates given the acronym FODMAP, which refers to “fermentable oligosaccharides, disaccharides, monosaccharides, and polyols” (polyols are often referred to as “sugar alcohols” on the Nutrition Facts labels of packaged foods).
 These are short-chain carbohydrates found in varying amounts in a wide range of foods, including dairy products, legumes, wheat, rye, cashews and some other nuts, many fruits (like apricots, pears, apples, and watermelon) and vegetables (like cauliflower, onions, asparagus, and mushrooms), and honey and agave.

 To determine whether going on a low FODMAP diet—a diet increasingly used to manage irritable bowel syndrome (IBS)—might help people who experience GI issues during exercise, researchers conducted a study on 16 healthy recreational runners, ages 34 to 54, who had a history of at least mild exercise-related GI symptoms (but not a history of IBS).
 The participants ate either a low or a high FODMAP diet for a week, and then, after going back to their normal diet for a week, switched to the other diet intervention for another week.